Cold Milk for Acidity: Does It Help, When to Drink It & Key Limitations

 Cold milk is often considered a home remedy for acidity because it may temporarily dilute stomach acid and soothe irritation.
 The cooling sensation of milk may reduce the burning feeling in the chest or stomach.

 Milk also contains calcium and proteins that may help neutralize acid for a short period.
-For some people, drinking cold milk provides quick relief from heartburn symptoms.
+For some people, drinking cold milk provides quick relief from heartburn symptoms and instant relief from acidity.

 However, the relief is usually temporary.
 In certain individuals, milk may stimulate stomach acid production later, which can cause acidity symptoms to return.